bobalazek/moaitime/docs/DEPLOY-TO-DOCKER-SWARM.md

 # MoaiTime - Deploy to Docker Swarm

-Let's go through the steps to deploy MoaiTime to yout Docker Swarm cluster.
+Let's go through the steps to deploy MoaiTime to your Docker Swarm cluster.

 ## Prerequisites